Pythonaire/HAP-Python-Packet-Bridge/README.md

-This repository put together the HAP-Python code from https://github.com/ikalchev/HAP-python and  https://github.com/adafruit/Adafruit_CircuitPython_RFM69 with some modification.
+This repository put together the HAP-Python code from https://github.com/ikalchev/HAP-python and the chip driver  https://github.com/adafruit/Adafruit_CircuitPython_RFM69 with some modification.
 Use the linked repository to install these basic libraries.

 It is tested with a Adafruit Feather M0 RFM69HCW for sensoring and Raspberry Pi Zero W as a bridge.
 Put the files into your prefered path.
-Instead of "main.py", delivered by HAP-Python, use "ansync_main.py" to startup.
+Instead of "main.py", delivered by HAP-Python, use "async_main.py" to startup.

 1) HAP-Python modification
     - separate the homebridge communication from the sensor communication